mmsthepizzathief/user-manual/README.md

 If you notice me getting annoyed, feel free to call me out that I seem annoyed and I'll calm right down.

 ## Tips and Tricks

-- I want to hear what's broken, especially if you have a solution for how to fix it.
-I'm a fixer and I love being surrounded by people that spot problems and want to improve them.
+- Consistently talk to me about problems you're thinking about and how you're thinking about solving them, especially if you're managing a team or an org.
+When I get insight into the way you think about solving problems and the issues that are top of mind for you, I feel more comfort that you are going to proactively handle issues and I bother you less.
 - I love feedback because I'm a perfectionist and I always want to get better.
 I prefer feedback in an asyncronous format (like Slack) so that I can digest and ask thoughtful questions, but I will happily take it in whatever form you can give.
 It is most important to me that we retain a positive relationship.
 - I love giving feedback when I feel comfortable doing so.
 If I'm giving you feedback it's because I beleive in you and think you can get better.
 I stop giving feedback when I know it's not being heard or is unwanted.
 - I love creative solutioning.
 It brings me a lot of joy when I'm thinking of a problem from a specific direction and someone finds a side door or sidesteps the problem entirely.